A case of cough, wasting and lymphadenopathy

 What are the target cells for this infection?

-Primarily B cells, also epithelial and endothelial cells.
+Primarily B cells, also epithelial and endothelial cells, monocytes and dendritic cells.

 In what two forms does the virus exist?